SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 6. Click on the Topic selector

-7. Enter '*BusinessPartner*' into the Topic Filter
+7. Enter asteriks BusinessPartner asteriks into the Topic Filter

  ![Business Partner](./images/setup27.png)